 Course Materials: Readings provided by instructors.

 This course is by special permission only, with priority given to MBB majors.
 The majority of the class will be juniors and seniors.
-To obtain a special permission number or to get on the waiting list if you are not an MBB major, please use the following link:Wait List Sign Up for Spring 2018 Courses If you have any questions, please contact the Division of Life Sciences - Office of Undergraduate Instruction at 848-445-2075 or visit our office at Nelson Biological Laboratories B112, Busch Campus.
+To obtain a special permission number or to get on the waiting list if you are not an MBB major, CALL 848-445-2075.
+If the course is closed, please use the following link:Wait List Sign Up for Spring 2020 Courses If you have any questions, please contact the Division of Life Sciences - Office of Undergraduate Instruction at 848-445-2075 or visit our office at Nelson Biological Laboratories B112, Busch Campus.